-The Coziest City in Finland
+The coziest city in Finland

 To explain you, why I think Turku is actually the coziest city in Finland, I will have to tell you a little bit about my background.
 I have been living in Finland for more than 2 years now.
 It might seem like a short period of time for some, but for me it is the period full of new experiences.
 Most of this time, I was living in Helsinki.
 What can I say about this city?
 It’s a capital.
 It’s a vivid city.
 It’s quite energetic and full of different activities and places to visit.
 There are lots of fancy restaurants and cafes there.
 All that sounds interesting – fascinating, even – but this city was missing something.
 At least for me.